 When a bill is referred to the committee, the committee secretary will immediately forward to the author a worksheet to be completed for the preparation of the committee analysis.
-The Chair may withhold setting the bill for hearing until four copies of the worksheet and supporting materials are submitted to the committee.
-The committee secretary will ensure that the worksheet and requested documents are provided to the Republican Caucus health consultant, the Appropriations Committee, the Speaker's Office of Member Services health consultant, and the Speaker's health consultant.
+The Chair may withhold setting the bill for hearing until one copy of the worksheet and supporting materials are submitted to the committee both on paper and electronically (during this pandemic and working from home, an electronic copy is sufficient).
+The committee secretary will ensure that the worksheet and requested documents are provided to the Republican Caucus health consultant and the Appropriations Committee.
 The Chair may reschedule the bill hearing if the background worksheet is not received at least seven days before the hearing, and the "set" will count against the author's limit of three sets.